zhousarah/azure-compute-docs/articles/container-instances/container-instances-standby-pool-overview.md

 ## Container Group Profile

 The container group profile is what tells the standby pool how to configure the containers in the pool.
+Each standby pool is associated with a single container group profile.
+If you make changes to the container group profile, you also need to update your standby pool to ensure the updates are applied to the instances in the pool.

 ```rest
 {